 Dates & Fees

-- Be in their 9th, 10th, 11th, or 12th year of schooling and between the ages of 15 and 17 at the time of the program start and cannot turn 18 while on program.
+- Be between the ages of 15 and 17 when the program starts and cannot turn 18 while on program.

 - Have a minimum GPA of 2.5.